sanjib-deka/frontend-expense-tracker/README.md

-# 🧾 Dhanbad – Expense Tracking Website
+# 🧾 DhanPath – Expense Tracking Website

 **Dhanbad** is a web-based expense tracker designed to help users monitor, categorize, and visualize their spending patterns with ease.
 Whether you're budgeting daily or reviewing past transactions, Dhanbad offers a clean and responsive interface for efficient financial tracking.